Site engineering is a technical role which involves surveying and setting out levels of a site to enable accurate production of the building designs

-- CIOBjobs - recruitment site of the Chartered Institute Of Building.
+- Construction Manager Jobs - recruitment site of the Chartered Institute of Building

 Recruitment drives by large construction groups generally match academic timetables.
-Applications usually open in October/November of your final year for graduate training programmes starting the following October or November.
+Applications usually open in October or November of your final year for graduate training programmes starting the following autumn.
 However, recruitment may take place all year round, particularly in the case of small to medium-sized companies.

-Training usually starts with an induction period and continues with a mix of on-the-job training and relevant short courses.
-It is essential to keep abreast of legislation, compliance and reporting requirements through training and continuous professional development (CPD).
+Your training will usually start with an induction period and continue with a mix of on-the-job training and relevant short courses.
+It's essential to keep on top of legislation, compliance and reporting requirements through training and continuous professional development (CPD).

-Attending internal and external training courses, relevant seminars and conferences is an effective way of keeping up to date with current issues and refreshing knowledge.
+By attending internal and external training courses, relevant seminars and conferences, you can keep up to date with current issues and refresh your knowledge.
 Most large firms offer structured training and encourage professional status.